cesium/safira/README.md

   When you are autheticated you get a jwt token.

-  This token is used as a bearer token to service any calls to the api that need to be authented
+  This token is used as a bearer token to service any calls to the api that need to be authenticated.

 ### Errors:
 ```json